Longtime Israeli policy foes are leading US protests against Israel’s action in Gaza. Who are they?

 STUDENTS FOR JUSTICE IN PALESTINE

-Students for Justice in Palestine has been on U.S. campuses for decades, with frequent protests calling for the liberation of Palestinians and boycotts against Israel.
+Students for Justice in Palestine has been on U.S. campuses for decades, with frequent protests urging the liberation of Palestinians and boycotts against Israel.

-The loosely connected network says it has more than 200 chapters across the United States and Canada.
+The loosely connected network, known as SJP, says it has more than 200 chapters across the U.S. and Canada.
 On its website it says its mission is “to empower, unify, and support student organizers as they push forward demands for Palestinian liberation & self-determination on their campuses.”
 Last month, it joined calls for a national student walkout on college campuses.

 The Anti-Defamation League accuses it of anti-Israel propaganda “laced with inflammatory and at times combative rhetoric.”

-In a statement after Hamas attacked Israel, the group said it was a “moral imperative” to support the resilience of the Palestinian people who “have endured 75 years of oppression, displacement, and the denial of their basic rights,” and said that includes “armed resistance.”
+In a statement after Hamas attacked Israel, SJP said it was a “moral imperative” to support the resilience of the Palestinian people who “have endured 75 years of oppression, displacement, and the denial of their basic rights,” and said that includes “armed resistance.”

-The Brandeis move came after Republican Florida Gov. Ron DeSantis’s administration took the extraordinary step of ordering state universities to ban the group, saying it illegally backs Hamas militants who attacked Israel.
+The Brandeis move came after Florida Gov. Ron DeSantis’s administration ordered state universities to ban the group, saying it illegally backs Hamas militants who attacked Israel.
+That effort is stalled amid legal wrangling.

+Paul Moore, a former U.S. Department of Education official from the Trump administration, wrote an op-ed this week calling on all colleges to ban the group.

+Meanwhile, attorneys general from 20 states wrote a letter this month mentioning SJP and calling on federal officials to investigate and remove foreign students who have “espoused terrorist activity.”

 OTHER GROUPS